Alanlee0323/Clone_Himawari_Images/README.md

-# Internal Wave Detection Tool
+# Hiwamari 8 clone Images Tool

 This tool integrates the satellite image download method officially provided by the [Himawari satellite](http://quicklooks.cr.chiba-u.ac.jp/~himawari_movie/rd_gridded.html).
 It filters the required latitude and longitude, and downloads the images in batches.